 In this case, the police requested a copy of my passport for the report and said they couldn’t have filed one without it.
 I was lucky to have had all of my documents, money and credit cards in my purse rather than in my luggage.

 DEALING WITH THE RUDEST CUSTOMER SERVICE AGENTS

 Walking into the customer service office, I knew this part of the day would be the hardest.
 These were the people who dealt with these issues every single day and would most likely have even less patience or sympathy for my situation.

 I WAS RIGHT.

 As soon as I started to explain my situation, I was rudely interrupted with instructions on how to find the police station to fill out the appropriate forms and did I know what a waterbus was?

 Massive eye roll.

-I was told everything was being mailed to Rome and that if they responded, I could expect to hear back somewhere between 4-6 weeks about a potential insurance reimbursement.
+They then explained that IF the Rome office responded, I could expect to hear back somewhere between 4-6 weeks about a potential insurance reimbursement.

 If.
 They.
 Responded.